Motivic obstruction to rationality of a general cubic hypersurface in $\mathbb P^5$: Proofs of main theorems

-As it was shown in \cite{Kulikov}, there exists an index $i_0\in \{ 1,\ldots ,s_2\} $, such that the pullback under the morphism $f$ of the transcendental Hodge structure of the cubic $X$, being twisted by $1$, is an integral sub-Hodge structure in the transcendental Hodge structure of $S_{i_0}$.
+such that the pullback under the morphism $f$ of the transcendental Hodge structure of the cubic $X$, being twisted by $1$, is an integral sub-Hodge structure in the transcendental Hodge structure of $S_{i_0}$.
 More importantly, this integral sub-Hodge structure does not equal to the whole transcendental Hodge structure of $S_{i_0}$.